oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 #### Operating system library requirements

-In order for coherence clusters to form correctly, the `conntrack` library must be installed.
+In order for Coherence clusters to form correctly, the `conntrack` library must be installed.
 Most Kubernetes distributions will do this for you.
 If you have issues with clusters not forming, you should check that `conntrack` is installed using this command (or equivalent):